 If the bath must be moved, be sure to drain the fluid to prevent any injury.
-The side of the bath with the compressor is heavier than the tank side.
 To safely move the bath, two people are required.

-5.1 Bath Environment
+4.1 Bath Environment

-The Model 7012 Bath is a precision instrument which should be located in an appropriate environment.
+The Model 7108 bath is a precision instrument which should be located in an appropriate environment.
 The location should be free of drafts, extreme temperatures and temperature changes, dirt, etc. The surface where the bath is placed must be level.